-Although EFCA did not become law, that did not stop the Board from actively pursuing its effects.
-In August 2011, the Board issued a decision in Lamons Gasket, in which the NLRB abolished the employee’s right to demand an election within 45 days of their employer agreeing to recognize a union based solely on card check.
+Although EFCA did not become law, that did not stop the National Labor Relations Board (NLRB) from actively pursuing its effects.
+In August 2011, the Board issued a decision in Lamons Gasket, in which the NLRB abolished employees’ right to demand an election within 45 days of their employer agreeing to recognize a union based solely on card check.
 Without this right, employees could be barred from challenging a union recognized through card check for up to a year and far longer if the employer and union sign a contract.

 Secret ballot elections have been a cornerstone of workers’ rights and an integral part of labor relations since the earliest days of the National Labor Relations Act (NLRA).
 Every employee should have the right to a secret ballot.
-The Board should reverse the Lamons Gasket case and the President and Congress should consider legislation requiring secret ballot elections.
+The Board should reverse the Lamons Gasket case and the president and Congress should consider legislation requiring secret ballot elections.

 Please see our resources page for more information on this issue.